Kim Barnes Arico: St. John's

-On May 7, 2002, Barnes Arico was named the head coach at St. John's.
+On May 7, 2002, Barnes Arico was named the head coach at St. John's University for the Red Storm.
 She was named the seventh head coach in the then 28-year history of the women's basketball program.
-She holds the record for most wins at the program and led the Red Storm to their first Sweet Sixteen appearance in the 2012 NCAA tournament.
+She led the Red Storm to their first ever Sweet Sixteen appearance in the 2012 NCAA tournament and held the record for the all-time wins until her successor, Joe Tartamella, surpassed her in 2022.
+She was the Big East Coach of the Year in 2006 and 2012.